shader-slang/slang/docs/user-guide/a1-06-spirv-target-specifics.md

   }
 }
 ```
+The Slang shader above can iterate each element of a `float3x4` matrix.
 This is similar to how a multi-dimensional array is handled in C and HLSL.
-When a matrix type is `float3x4`, the first indexing, `i`, corresponds to the first value specified in the matrix type `3`.
-And the second indexing, `j`, corresponds to the second value specified in the matrix type `4`.
+When a matrix type is `float3x4`, the first dimension indexing, `i`, corresponds to the first value specified in the matrix type `3`.
+And the second dimension indexing, `j`, corresponds to the second value specified in the matrix type `4`.

 A matrix in Slang can be also seen as an array of a vector type.
 And the following code is same as above.
 ```